-AET is aware of the difficulties of College students with low incomes and various actions have been taken : 1000€ were sent to Tsering Wangmo to finance his 3rd year and 600€ to Diki Dolker.
+AET is aware of the difficulties of

+College students with low incomes and various actions have been taken: 1000€ were sent to Tsering Wangmo Additional financing in Ladakh to finance his 3rd year and 600€ to Diki Dolker.
 Both girls are studying nursing in Nepal.
 In India, Yangzom, who wishes to become a physics and chemistry teacher, needed an additional-sum of 300€.
-460€ were sent to both Tenzin Donsel and Tenzin Wangdu, who are respectively studying Commerce and Art.
+460€ were sent to both Tenzin Donsel and Tenzin Wangdu, respectively studying Commerce and Art.